-- 2.14.1 Attach the remaining flex hose between the reclaimer outlet and dust collector inlet. - 2.14.2 Position the foot pedal on the floor at the front of the cabinet.
+2.14.1 Attach the remaining flex hose between the reclaimer outlet and dust collector inlet.

+2.14.2 Position the foot pedal on the floor in front of operator station to be used.

 2.14.3 A package of five view-window cover lenses is supplied with the cabinet.
-Install a cover lens, per Section 7.3.
+Install a cover lens per Section 7.3.
 When the cover lens becomes pitted or frosted, replace it.